The Relaxation Protocol

 Relaxation Protocol for Dogs Audio Files

 Simply right-click on each one and select Save Link As in order to save the MP3 audio file onto your computer.
-Then, move them … however you do that for your mobile device or computer.
+Or download them directly to mobile device or computer.
 Each one is about 5-10 minutes.

 What’s interesting to me is that while recording these instructions I kind of zonked out.
 My brain went very still.
 Granted, I recorded several back to back, but that is, I believe, what’s supposed to happen to the dogs too, so I’m glad I had that experience.
 However, it may also mean that I missed a thing or two (or repeated something).
 If so, I’m sorry in advance if the recordings are not perfect.